NEW STRIPED BASS REGS • Local Fishing Is Spectacular • Get Ready For Sea Bass • Blowfish & Kingfish Make A Showing • Freshwater Fishing Update

 Robert Moses State Park Sunday morning had a steady pick of striped bass, mainly on white bucktails.
 Though many of the fish were under slot sized a few came on the beach inside the slot.

-Bluefish can still be found all over the island with plenty of reports still coming in of both giant fish up to 15lbs as well as smaller fish being caught in the mix.
-At the local docks such as bluepoint, Patchogue's Mascot Dock and West Sayville Dock are all still showing a good pick of bluefish, with most anglers getting fish on bunker chunks and diamond jigs.The inlets have also shown plenty of large blues with many being caught on bucktails, bait and plugs such as darters and poppers.if you are looking for a different way to target these fish many anglers from boats will ride around in search of boiling bait and birds flicking around them.
+Bluefish can still be found all over the island with plenty of reports still coming in of both giant fish up to 10-lbs as well as smaller fish being caught in the mix.
+At the local docks such as bluepoint, Patchogue's Mascot Dock and West Sayville Dock are all still showing a pick of bluefish, with most anglers getting fish on bunker chunks and diamond jigs.The inlets have also shown plenty of large blues with many being caught on Bucktails, bait and plugs such as darters and Little Neck Popper™.if you are looking for a different way to target these fish many anglers from boats will ride around in search of boiling bait and birds flicking around them.
 This is typically a sign that there is larger fish underneath and in many cases it’s bluefish and bass.

-Fluke fishing has also heated up with good reports of keeper sized fish in both the Moriches and Shinnecock inlets.
-The best way to target these fish would be a high-low rig with a bucktail and gulp.
+Fluke fishing has also heated up with good reports of keeper sized fish in both the Moriches and Shinnecock inlets as well as Fire Island inlet area.
+The best way to target these fish would be a high-low fluke rig with a bucktail and gulp.
 Squid and spearing also serve as a great bait for these fish.
 The Narrow Bay by Smiths Point bridge has also been another good spot to fish.

-Offshore Memo: anglers report that The San Diego wreck has Big tuna and false albacore feeding on sand eels.
+Offshore Memo: anglers report that The Coimbra wreck has Big tuna and false albacore feeding on sand eels.

 Follow us on twitter:

 Porgy fishing continues to stay hot in the Peconics, the North Shore.
 Almost all anglers going in search for them are coming back with buckets full.
-The main baits are sandworms and clam.
+The main baits are sandworms, squid and clam.
 You can try areas like cedar beachMt Sinai and Riverhead.
 The Peconics have a nice amount of Porgies in them still but the use of a boat will help you get to them easier.
-Focus on areas like Jessups neck and Greenport.
+Focus on areas like Jessups neck and Greenport....Learn More....

 The south shore has its share of porgies too.
 Best to concentrate, around the inlets or Artificial Reefs and local wrecks.

-This weeks fun fish is the blowfish , blowfish have officially arrived in our waters and can be found all over the great South Bay including our local docks such as Patchogue's Mascot Dock , bluepoint and sayville where all have shown plenty of blowfish of all sizes.
-The best way to carb these fish would be to simply use a small long shanked hook and clam or sand worm.
+This weeks fun fish is the blowfish - blowfish have arrived in our waters and can be found all over the great South Bay including our local docks such as Patchogue's Mascot Dock , and the north shore beaches where all have shown the start of blowfish.
+The best way to catch these fish would be to simply use a small long shanked hook and clam or sand worm.
 Blowfish are a great eating fish and are a favorite of many anglers.
 These fish are very easy to skin and are best when fried.
 Most who eat them compare them to chicken legs.
+Learn More...

 Freshwater fishing on the island continues to preform.
 In Patchogue West Lake, Great lake and Swan Lake have all been producing good size bass, pickerel and sunfish.
 The best way to target these fish would be night crawlers on small hooks with a bobber.
 Artificial lures such as spinners, senkos and poppers work great for bass and pickerel as well.
 Lake Ronkonkoma also has an abundance of bass and sunfish.
 As well as carp and white perch.
 Live shiners is another great option for live bait and will be eaten by all freshwater gamefish.
 If you want to fish from a boat but don't have access to one, both South Haven County Park and Blydenburgh County Parks have them available to rent for a low fare.
 These row boats are available everyday during the summer months and can be taken out for both full and half days.